 In 1984, Governor Michael S. Dukakis appointed Johnston the Secretary of Health and Human Services in Massachusetts.
 As Secretary, he was responsible for the administration of seventeen state agencies in the health and human services field, which comprised over fifty percent of the state budget.
 Just prior to his appointment as Secretary, Johnston had begun his fifth consecutive term as an elected State Representative from the Fourth Plymouth District of Massachusetts.

-From 1984 to 1991, Phil served as Secretary of Human Services in the Commonwealth of Massachusetts under Governor Michael Dukakis.
-Just prior to his appointment by Governor Dukakis, Phil had begun his fifth consecutive term as a State Representative from the Fourth Plymouth district of Massachusetts.
-Phil had been the Executive Director of the Robert F. Kennedy Memorial in Washington, D.C., an institution dedicated to improving social justice and human rights, when in 1992, he was appointed by President Clinton to serve as the New England Administrator for the U.S. Department of Health and Human Services.
+In 1991, Johnston served as the Executive Director of Robert F. Kennedy Human Rights, in Washington, D.C., an organization established by the Kennedy family to continue to carry on Robert F. Kennedy’s work in the field of social justice and human rights in the United States and around the globe.
+In 1992, he was appointed by President Clinton to serve as the New England Administrator of the U.S. Department of Health and Human Services.
+As the Administrator, Johnston had supervisory responsibility for a multitude of federal Health and Human Services programs, including Medicare, Medicaid, Headstart, WIC and many other programs serving vulnerable populations in the six New England states.
+He reported directly to HHS Secretary, Donna Shalala.
 He served in that role until 1996 when he became a Democratic candidate for the US Congress in the 10th District of Massachusetts.
-Beginning in 2000, he was twice elected Chair of the Massachusetts Democratic Party.
+From 2000-2007, Johnston was twice elected Chair of the Massachusetts Democratic Party.

-In addition to holding several honorary degrees, Phil received a Bachelor of Arts Degree from the University of Massachusetts at Amherst and a Master of Arts Degree from the John F. Kennedy School of Government at Harvard University.
+In addition to holding honorary degrees from the University of Massachusetts Boston, Bridgewater State College, and Curry College, Johnston received a Bachelor of Arts degree from the University of Massachusetts at Amherst (Honors in History) and a Master of Arts degree from the John F. Kennedy School of Government at Harvard University.